rse/node-prince/README.md

   found globally installed at the Node API installation time).
   This returns the Prince API for further method chaining.

+- `Prince#license(filename): Prince`: set the path to the PrinceXML license file.
+This by default uses the path `license/license.dat` under the PrinceXML installation.
+  This returns the Prince API for further method chaining.

 - `Prince#timeout(timeout): Prince`: set the execution timeout in milliseconds.
   The by default it is `10000` (10s).
   This returns the Prince API for further method chaining.